-- (1) The Appeal Committee shall give advance publicity of its meetings, and of the hearing of any case by it, in such terms and manner as it thinks fit, save that in any such advance publication no appellant shall be named. - (2) In the case of an appeal against a decision of the Disciplinary Committee:

-- (a) any finding and/or order of the Appeal Committee shall, as soon as it has become effective, be published, provided that where the order is that no further action be taken any finding and/or order shall only be published if the appellant so requests; - (b) unless in exceptional circumstances the Appeal Committee otherwise directs, in such publicity the appellant shall be named and any finding and/or order made against him stated; - (c) any finding and/or order shall be sent to such publications as the Appeal Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence; - (d) the Association may publish the reasons for the Appeal Committee's decision and may do so in whole or in summary form. - (3) In the case of an appeal against the decision of the Admissions and Licensing Committee: - (a) where the Appeal Committee has ordered the withdrawal of a certificate or certificates pursuant to the Authorisation Regulations, the order shall, as soon as it has become effective, be published; - (b) unless in exceptional circumstances the Appeal Committee otherwise directs, in such publicity the appellant shall be named and the order made against him stated; - (c) the order shall be sent to such publications as the Appeal Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (4) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to a decision of the Appeal Committee, and details of the decision made, in such publications and in such a manner as it thinks fit.
-For the avoidance of doubt, the details contained in such publicity are not limited to those published by the Association pursuant to regulation 17(2) and (3).
+- (1) The Appeal Committee shall give advance publicity of its meetings, and of the hearing of any case by it, in such terms and manner as it thinks fit, save that in any such advance publication no appellant shall be named. - (2) Conditions imposed upon an adjournment shall not be published unless the Appeal Committee otherwise directs, in which case the conditions shall be published in accordance with regulation 17(3) or 17(4) as if they were orders. - (3) In the case of an appeal against findings or orders made by the Disciplinary Committee: - (a) subject to regulation 17(3)(e), all orders and any findings shall be published as soon as the orders have become effective; - (b) the relevant person shall be named in such publicity, unless in exceptional circumstances the Appeal Committee otherwise directs; - (c) the orders and any findings shall be sent to such publications as the Appeal Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence; - (d) the Association may publish the reasons for the Appeal Committee's decision and may do so in whole or in summary form; - (e) where an order has been made that no further action be taken, all orders and any findings shall only be published if the relevant person so requests. - (4) In the case of an appeal against an order of the Admissions and Licensing Committee: - (a) where the Appeal Committee has ordered the withdrawal of a certificate or certificates pursuant to the Authorisation Regulations, the order shall be published as soon as it has become effective; - (b) the relevant person shall be named in such publicity unless in exceptional circumstances the Appeal Committee otherwise directs; - (c) the order shall be sent to such publications as the Appeal Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (5) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to an order made by the Appeal Committee, and details of the order made, in such publications and in such a manner as it thinks fit.
+For the avoidance of doubt, the details contained in such publicity are not limited to those published by the Association pursuant to regulation 17(3) and (4).